 Sources for content curation can range from blogs, websites, podcasts, videos, and more.
 To be successful at content curation, one must have an eye for detail and know how to select quality material that resonates with their target audience.
 Strategies such as staying up-to-date on trends or topics related to your industry are essential when selecting relevant and curated content.

-Engaging an audience is key when it comes to successful content curation; personifying the material with custom images or adding commentary or personal stories can help keep readers interested in what you have curated.
+Engaging an audience is critical to successful content curation; personifying the material with custom images or adding commentary or personal stories can help keep readers interested in your curated content.
 It’s also important not to forget about giving credit where credit is due – using alliterative phrases such as “acknowledge authorship” or repeating words like “respect” can emphasize this point effectively.

 At its core, good collections should add value to the audience by providing them with something they wouldn’t otherwise find elsewhere – think of it as finding a diamond among pebbles!
-With thoughtful selection and presentation of quality materials, and curator has the potential to create something truly special for their readership.
+With thoughtful selection and presentation of quality materials, a curator has the potential to create something extraordinary for their readership.

 Distilling can be used in many ways, such as creating an album color map or using the morning brew model.
 These techniques help creatives organize their thoughts and make sense of large amounts of data quickly.
-Additionally, tools like Sniply can be used to help with distilling by providing users with templates that allow them to easily create summaries from long-form content.
+Additionally, tools like Sniply can help with distilling by providing users templates that allow them to create summaries from long-form content easily.

 Mashing up – Remixing

-Mashups and remixes are like a musical collage, combining different elements of content to create something new and unique.
-A popular example is the mashup between Justin Timberlake’s “Cry Me a River” and Britney Spears’s “Toxic.”
-Blending these two songs together creates an entirely new sound that can be used to express emotions in ways that neither song could do on its own.
+Mashups and remixes are like a musical collage, combining different content elements to create something new and unique.
+A famous example is the mashup between Justin Timberlake’s “Cry Me a River” and Britney Spears’s “Toxic.”
+Blending these two songs creates an entirely new sound that can be used to express emotions in ways that neither song could do on its own.
 Mashups and remixes allow us to combine different styles of music, lyrics, or even visuals into one piece of art.

 Pathmaking — Sequencing